tarka/xcp/libxcp/README.md

 * Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not yet supported in this case).
 * Optionally understands `.gitignore` files to limit the copied directories.

+## Testing

+`libxcp` itself doesn't have many tests; the top-level `xcp` application however has many tests, including fuzzed stress-tests.
+This should be considered the test suite for now.